NataliaVelasquez18/School_District_Analysis./README.md

 **3.4 Scores by school type:**

+Charter schools show a significantly higher performance than District schools.
+This gap is more pronounced in math.

 ![school_type.png](Resources/school_type.png)

+## SUMMARY

+1.

+2.

+3.

+4.

-## Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 Deliverable 3 Requirements
 Structure, Organization, and Formatting (7 points)